130 years since the birth of Holodomor witness Marko Zalizniak. 6 stories of his photo

 A picture of a windmill and a story about life in a Donetsk village at the beginning of the 20th century

-Dekulakization in 1929 in Zaliznyak’s photo
+Dekulakization in 1929 in Zalizniak’s photo

 Dekulakization in 1930.
 Photo with transportation of an unassembled barn

-The dekulakization of the Duhelnyi family from Romanivskyi village in Donetsk region.
+The dekulakization of the Duhelnyi family from Romanivskyi village in the Donetsk region.
 One of the most famous photos of Zalizniak